Opakirite-Douglas/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 this project describes the 0x13.
-C - More singly linked list by  abayomi robert onawole as the author
+C - More singly linked list